jmaes12345/lhasa-kata/examples/java2/README.md

 * Make note of the root password you set
 * Create a new database called "kata1", if you use the default root user, use the password you set when first starting orientDB studio
 * Build the database decision tree via
->org.katas.graph.DbServiceTest.buildSvgDecisionTree
+> org.katas.graph.DbServiceTest.buildSvgDecisionTree

-Default GUI is at http://192.168.0.100:2480/studio/index.html
+Default GUI is at http://localhost:2480/studio/index.html Using the Graph Editor view gives you  the visual representation of the graph.
+You need to change some settings to get human readable properties (for example name) showing on the visualisation.
 > select * from start
 ## To run the test application
 * Requires Java 17